The 15 Best Books on Writing: A Reading List for Novelists

 2. Bird by Bird by Anne Lamott

 Like King’s book on the craft, this work from acclaimed writer Anne Lamott also fuses elements of memoir with invaluable advice on the writer’s journey.
-Bird by Bird was recently recommended by editor Jennifer Hartmann in her Reedsy Live webinar on writing nonfiction.
+Bird by Bird was recently recommended by editor Jennifer Lien in her Reedsy Live webinar on writing nonfiction.
 She said, “This book does exactly what it says it will do: it teaches you to become a better writer.
 [Lamott] is funny and witty and very knowledgeable.”
 This book is particularly well-known for popularizing the concept of “shitty first drafts” — the words you just have to get down on the page, before you can reshape them into something much better.

 From the book: “Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and a shitty first draft.”